Numerical Reasoning Aptitude Tests For Pilots

 - Some questions will require more work and therefore time than others.
 If it’s clear that a question is going to be difficult, move to the next one.
 There is no point spending 2 minutes on a single question for 1 mark, when you could complete 4 questions in 30 seconds each for 4 marks.

 - Don’t guess the answer.
 Some tests are negatively marked, and they will also assess your accuracy.
-Even if it’s not negatively marked, if you guess the answer as incorrect, your accuracy score will go down – they assessors don’t know you’ve guessed, you could tried to work it out and got the wrong answer.
+Even if it’s not negatively marked, if you guess the answer as incorrect, your accuracy score will go down – the assessors don’t know you’ve guessed, you could have tried to work it out and got the wrong answer.
 For example, if a test consists of 20 questions, and you answer all 20 questions but only get 10 correct, your accuracy score is 50%.
 If however you only answered 10 questions, but answered them all correctly, your accuracy score is 100%.
 The result isn’t always about your overall score – accuracy is often a factor.

 - Some questions might give you more information than you need to calculate the answer.
 This is a deliberate strategy to see if you are capable of identifying and extracting the critical information you need to calculate the answer.